warp-ds/tech-docs/docs/guidelines/custom-elements-warp/index.md

 ### Performance

 All CSS is loaded from absolute URLS on the Eik server.
 This means we have to pay a cost in terms of additional requests to the Eik server to resolve the CSS files.
 In addition, a fair amount of CSS needs to be loaded on a cold load.
-However, theres a really big win here in that since these 4 URLs are unchanging, and since all components that extend the base class will be making fetch calls for the same 4 URLs, the browser is able to all but remove the problem for us with caching.
+However, there's a really big win here in that since these 4 URLs are unchanging, and since all components that extend the base class will be making fetch calls for the same 4 URLs, the browser is able to all but remove the problem for us with caching.
 Sure the first cold request using a component or components that use the WarpElement base class will have to make 4 requests to the Eik server, all requests thereafter will not.
 And this win goes across pages.
 As users navigate the site, they will encounter more components that make use of the WarpElement base class and the browser will simply serve these files from cache.
 The WarpElement class itself is also provided via Eik for the same reason and client side, all components should refer to it on the Eik server directly.
 There is a bit of a waterfall effect where one file loads another which can increase page loads but this can be mitigated with preloading.

 ## Usage in an app